Pregnancy in CKD, ESRD, and transplant recipients

 How should patients with chronic kidney disease, ESRD, or who have received a transplant who are pregnant be managed?

-The hemodialysis prescription needs to be tailored carefully, at least 20 hours per week, for 5-6 times per week, with the possibility of longer treatments (nocturnal).
-Studies show improved fetal survival at 24 hours per week.
+The hemodialysis prescription needs to be tailored carefully.
+Dialysis is recommended for a minimum of 36 hours per week.
 Predialysis blood urea nitrogen (BUN) should be < 50 mg/dl.
 No Kt/V value has been associated with improved outcomes, as data are insufficient to identify a goal.
-Most authorities recommend non-reuse biocompatible dialyzers with low surface area to potentially decrease ultrafiltration per treatment.

 Hypertension and volume status management are crucial.
-Patient dry weights need to be slowly adjusted upward depending on rate of weight gain.
-Some recommend increasing patient ‘dry’ weight by 0.5kg per week after the first trimester.
+Dry weights need to be slowly adjusted upward as pregnancy progresses.
 Maternal hypotension or volume depletion may have negative consequences for the fetus.
-Blood pressure goals are discussed elsewhere (refer to pregnancy and hypertension section) and should aim for nothing > 160/110.

-Nutritional management is very important.
+Nutritional management is important.
 Protein intake should be at least 1.5 g/kg/d in hemodialysis patients and 1.8 mg/kg/d in peritoneal dialysis patients.
 Caloric intake should be 30-35 ml/kg/day, with fluid intake of 1-1.5 L / day.
 Vitamin supplementation should include thiamine, riboflavin, vitamin B6, folate, and niacin.
-Calcium intake must be adequate, 1500mg / day, and is usually maintained with a 2.5mEq/L calcium bath.
-Phosphorus can be given orally to maintain > 2.5mM.
+Calcium intake must be adequate, 1500 mg/day, and is usually maintained with a 2.5 mEq/L calcium bath.
+Phosphorus can be given orally to maintain > 2.5 mM.

-Anemia control can worsen as the plasma volume expands 3-4L without a concomitant increase of red cell mass in dialysis patients.
-Erythropoietin stimulating agents may need to be increased 25-100% to achieve hemoglobin levels of 10-11g/dL.
-Use of iron to maintain an iron saturation of > 20-30% is recommended.
+Anemia can worsen as the plasma volume expands 3-4L without a concomitant increase of red cell mass in dialysis patients.
+Erythropoietin stimulating agents may need to be increased 25-100% to achieve hemoglobin levels of 10-11 g/dL.
+Use of iron to maintain an iron saturation of > 30% is recommended.

-Aggressive hypertension management is crucial, at a minimum to a goal of < 160/105. (refer to section on hypertension and pregnancy).
+Hypertension management is crucial, at a minimum to a goal of < 160/105 or lower.
+Many providers most would advocate <140/90.

 Laboratory assessment should be performed as outlined above.